JoshuaCleverley/HCI-Game/README.md

 During the course of this project I have learned a variety of skills:
 1\.
 Improved my knowledge of JavaScript
 2\.
-Learned how to use Electron to create standalone apps using HTML/CSS/JS 3\.
 Learned to use p5.clickable.js and SceneManager.js to create UI functionality

 ### Features